twhl-community/halflife-unified-sdk/DEVELOPING.md

 The [MapUpgrader](docs/tools/map-upgrader.md) tool is a standalone version of the installer's map upgrade functionality.
 It can be used to upgrade a map to the Unified SDK, provided that the map was made for the original version of Half-Life and not another mod or game.

 Most modders won't need to use these tools, but they are there to streamline the development process as much as possible.

+### Special note about Half-Life Uplink maps

+The Half-Life Uplink demo isn't available on Steam so the maps are included with the Unified SDK's mod installation.

+When packaging the installation the packager looks in the mod directory named `valve_uplink` for the Uplink maps.
+You will need to take the Uplink maps and place them in `valve_uplink/maps` for this to work.